raspberrypilearning/astro-pi-flight-case-mk2/en/step_6.md

 ![3d cutaway diagram of a Flight Unit, showing the mezzanine board](images/3d_cutaway_mezz.png)

-Then, take an 8mm M2.5 stand-off and put a hex nut onto its thread before screwing it into the hole of the 11mm stand-off, as shown below.
+Then, take a 10mm M2.5 stand-off and screw it into the hole of the 11mm stand-off, to make a single tall header as shown below.
 Do the same for the remaining three stand-offs.

 ![Add standoffs](images/add-header-standoffs.png)